The short answer is: Yes, dogs can eat catfish.

 Catfish can live for a long time but do come in on the low end when it comes to mercury concerns.
 According to Consumer Reports, catfish is considered as a low mercury fish.

-Overall, Catfish is a great addition to your dog’s diet.
+Overall, Catfish is a great addition to your dog’s diet and a great alternative to dog food.
 It is healthy, cheap, and easy to prepare…kinda of like the perfect spouse.
-But just be sure to serve it without spices, oils, and fish bones and your dog will surely thank you.
+But just make sure to serve it without spices, oils, and fish bones and your dog will surely thank you.

 I mean they eat dried dog food most of the time, so the culinary bar is already set pretty low.
 But your dog is a good dog, might as well reward them!